nan4k7/KeydropAutocode/readme.md

 1.5 token_interval - Sets the time to refresh token in keydrop and never loose session.

 ### 2. Cookies
 In order to use the app you will need to get your cookies.
-To do that install [this chrome extension](https://chrome.google.com/webstore/detail/%E3%82%AF%E3%83%83%E3%82%AD%E3%83%BCjson%E3%83%95%E3%82%A1%E3%82%A4%E3%83%AB%E5%87%BA%E5%8A%9B-for-puppet/nmckokihipjgplolmcmjakknndddifde?hl=en). and go to Keydrop.com.
+To do that install [this chrome extension](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg). and go to Keydrop.com.
-Then press on the puzzle piece to reveal the chrome extension which is located in the right corner of chrome and press on the extension
+Then press on the puzzle piece to reveal the chrome extension which is located in the right corner of chrome and press on the extension 'EditThisCookie'
 A popup should appear.
-Press on the blue button named ‘Export cookies as JSON’ That will trigger a download.
-A file called key-drop.com.cookies.json will be downloaded on your device.
-Place it in the cookies folder of the app.
+Go to settings and change your prefered export format for cookies to 'Netscape HTTP Cookie file' Press the export button and paste the copied items on a txt file under the cookies folder.

 Cookies expire, you will need to refresh them once per 36/h.